 Andrew is a Brussels-based partner in Freshfields’ antitrust group.
-Andrew has represented companies, governments and international organisations on a range of EU competition and state aid law issues.
+Andrew has represented companies, governments and international organisations on a range of EU competition and state aid issues.
 He has considerable experience of advising clients on high profile, often multi-jurisdictional, mergers and joint ventures as well as licensing, distribution, cartel and market dominance issues across a number of industry sectors.